 Royal links to Count Dracula

 Prince Charles has talked multiple times about his European lineage, being the great-grandson 16 times removed of none other than Vlad the Impaler, through the consort of George V, Queen Mary.
 It’s also no secret that Prince Charles is very fond of Romania, especially of the Transylvania region.
-It was after his first visit to Transylvania in 1998 that he found out about his connection to Vlad the Impaler, a connection that he is apparently very proud of.
+It was after his first visit to Transylvania in 1998 that he found out about his connection to Vlad the Impaler, a connection that he is very proud of.

 Through the Prince of Wales Foundation, Prince Charles has done plenty of charity work in Transylvania, especially in the fields of sustainable development, conservation, and farming systems.
-Because of his strong involvement in the region, the mayor of the city of Alba Iulia has proposed to grant Prince Charles the title of Prince of Transylvania as recognition for being a prominent ambassador of the Transylvania region all over the world.
+Because of his involvement in the region, the mayor of the city of Alba Iulia has proposed to grant Prince Charles the title of Prince of Transylvania as recognition for being a prominent ambassador of the Transylvania region all over the world.

 The claim of the heir to the British throne that he is related to Vlad the Impaler is based on the genealogical tree contained in the book “The British Chronicles” by writer David Hughes, which features four “variants” by which the family blood of Vlad the Impaler himself was transmitted, through two of his sons, directly to Charles.